 What is the best time to go to Broken Beach and Angel’s Billabong ?

-Broken Beach, Angel’s Billabong, and Kelingking Beach are popular destination for day-trip tourists.
-To avoid the crowds, it is better to avoid visiting during the peak hours of 11 am to 3 pm.
-However, plan to arrive before 2 pm if you want to capture sunny photos of Angel’s Billabong natural pool.
+Broken Beach, Angel’s Billabong, and Kelingking Beach are popular destinations for day-trip tourists.
+To avoid the crowds, it is best to visit outside of the peak hours, from 11 am to 3 pm.
+However, plan to arrive before 2 pm if you want to capture photos of Angel’s Billabong’s natural pool in the sunshine.